 So bank card fraud, it's been happening for years.
 Why is it so hard to stop?
 Is it because criminals are getting smarter and more technical every year.
 So bank fraud, it is difficult to stop for a number of reasons that could be one of them.
 But also, another reason is that fraudsters are constantly developing new methods of deception.
 And that's making it more difficult for banks to keep up with the latest tactics.
 So I think when it comes to bank fraud, it also reiterates the sentiment behind the statement, humans are the weakest link in cybersecurity, your costs.
 As I mentioned previously, a great way to say a great, a dangerous way to steal information is through social engineering.
 And that's obviously playing on the emotions of people.
 And as I mentioned that with a statement, humans are the weakest link in cybersecurity, so they will divulge that information.
 Josh, would you like to add any comments?

 Yes.
 So on.
 On top of that, we often see humans given out information on social media, which has no need to be public.
 And this is often given throughout actors more information about the talk about their targets, which often once they put a number of posts together could possibly answer security questions, which are meant to be private questions for only that for only people to know, once all of these pieces are linked, linked together, they'll be able to ring impersonate these people.
 So people are actively, actively not knowing that they're given threat actors this information when they're just trying to be closer to the friends who might live on a different continent.

-Josh, what advice do you have, so it’s important to remain vigilant at all times.
-However, if you notice any suspicious activity on any sort of bank, but bank accounts or social media platforms, it’s important to report this to the correct authorities.
-The correct action can be taken.
+so it's important to remain vigilant at all times.
+However, if you notice any suspicious activity on any sort of bank, but bank accounts or social media platforms, it's important to report this to the correct authorities.
+The correct action can be taken then,